-As an institution of Christian higher education, Kettering College actively seeks and values individuals from diverse backgrounds and beliefs.
+As an institution of Christian higher education, Kettering College actively seeks and values individuals from diverse Note: An update to this section appears in an addendum.
+Visit website.

+backgrounds and beliefs.
 Diversity among students, faculty, and staff greatly enriches the educational experience and produces graduates who are able to provide high quality, whole-person care to the communities they serve.